Mortgage Note Fund vs. REIT: The Complete Comparison for Accredited Investors (2026) | Labrador Lending

 ▲ The Labrador Lending Integrity Income Fund holds predominantly first-lien mortgage notes — the most senior position in the capital stack.
 Debt holders in the first-lien position are paid before all equity investors in a default scenario.

 The capital stack explains why mortgage note funds have lower volatility than equity investments: debt holders are paid first.
-In a default, the lender (note holder) has legal priority to recover through the property before any equity investors receive anything.
+In a default, the note holder (the fund) has legal priority to recover through the property before any equity investors receive anything.
+As a passive investor, you own an equity stake in the fund LLC—but the fund itself holds the senior debt position in the capital stack.

 Definition — First-Lien Priority